adnammit/notes/codeBible.md

 	- normalization/data redundancy reduction has these advantages:
 		* less likely for there to be inconsistency between the dupe data
 		* data maintenance is less tedious -- data is maintained in fewer places
-		* fewer anomolies caused by failing to synchronize data
+		* fewer anomalies caused by failing to synchronize data
 		* less disk space
 * **CRUD**: Create, Read, Update and Delete
 * **join types**